input-output-hk/marlowe-ts-sdk/examples/cip45-flow/Readme.md

 $ npm run serve-dev
 ```
 3. Open the browser at http://localhost:1337/examples/cip45-flow/
-4. Use a cip45 wallet like eternl and scan the QR code to connect to the wallet
+4. Use a cip45 wallet like [Eternl](https://eternl.io/) and scan the QR code to connect to the wallet
 5. After the prompt to connect, you can click the create contract button.